radical-cybertools/radical.entk/docs/source/entk.rst

 Failure Model
 -------------

-We consider four main sources of failure: EnTK components, RTS, CI, and task executables.
+We consider four main sources of failure: EnTK components, RTS, HPC platform, and task executables.
 All state updates in EnTK are transactional, hence any EnTK component that fails can be restarted at runtime without losing information about ongoing execution.
-Both the RTS and the CI are considered black boxes.
+Both the RTS and the HPC platform are considered black boxes.
 Partial failures of their subcomponents at runtime are assumed to be handled locally.
-CI-level failures are reported to EnTK indirectly, either as failed pilots or failed tasks.
+Platform-level failures are reported to EnTK indirectly, either as failed pilots or failed tasks.
 Both pilots and tasks can be restarted.
 Failures are logged and reported to the user at runtime for live or postmortem analysis

 Implementation